joaogodinho/ghidra_scripts/README.md

 The script was developed to emulate the selected assembly and display all the registers that were changed during emulation, as well as any changes in the stack.

+**This can only emulate pure assembly, any library calls will fail.**

 ### Requirements

 - [Ghidrathon](https://github.com/mandiant/Ghidrathon) (for Python 3 support)